beaconcrm/beacon-csv-importer-sample-qa/README.md

 ### Email address

-Email addresses should be returned as an array of email addresses.
+Email addresses should be returned as an array of email address strings.
 Each email address should be:

 * A string
 * All lowercase